vertigo-coder/nabicreative.co/README.md

 # nabicreative.co
-A website for nabi creative llc.
+nabi creative llc is an arts/media business with the purpose of inspiring, uplifting, and empowering.